tplatt37/a-new-startup-pipeline-demo/README.md

 # Other things...

 The 01-repo.sh script will pull down the latest A-New-Startup app code and UI Testing code from Github.
+If that fails, it will use local ZIP archives as a fallback.

 97-pull-base-image.sh is called by another shell file to "cache" the Selenium/Headless Chrome image in a private ECR repo.